Pender County DWI Court Process

 First Offense

-• Other Requirements: You may be required to complete substance abuse assessment and treatment, perform community service, and install an Ignition Interlock Device (IID) in your vehicle.
+• Other Requirements: Depending on the circumstances, you may be required to complete an alcohol education program, perform community service, and/or install an Ignition Interlock Device (IID) in your vehicle.

 Second Offense